-The projected imbalance in the system is essentially a story of demographics and wages.
-We first look at demographic issues.
-Wage and other economic issues are discussed later in this brief.
+The projected imbalance in the system essentially stems from demographics and economics (particularly wages).
+This brief first looks at demographic issues.
+Wage and other economic issues are discussed later in the brief.

-The series of pie charts on page 4 show the current and forecasted ratio between working-age adults and non-working-age adults in the United States.
+The series of pie charts in Chart 2 compare the current and forecasted populations of working-age adults to adults age 65 and over in the United States.
 In rough terms, the population in the 20-64 age group comprise the workers paying taxes into the Social Security system to provide benefits generally to those in the age 65+ group.
-The projected system imbalance is a result of the taxpayer group becoming a smaller percentage of the overall population and thus not providing enough income to the system to pay all projected benefits to a relatively larger beneficiary group.
+The projected system imbalance is a result of payroll taxpayers becoming a smaller percentage of the overall population and thus not providing enough income to the system to pay all projected benefits to a relatively larger beneficiary group.